PictElm/Hanoying-Robot/doc/SETUP.md

 ![1](img/Screenshot1.png)

-Open the scene [coppeliasim_scene.ttt](../coppeliasim_scene.ttt).
+Open the scene [coppeliasim_scene.ttt](../sim/coppeliasim_scene.ttt).
 The scene hierarchy display show the following:

 ![2](img/Screenshot2.png)

+(The child script attached to the Hanoy object is [this non-threaded LUA](../sim/nonthreaded_childscript_hanoy.lua).)

 Start the simulation (it is recommended to use the Newton engine and have real-time simulations on).